-BEREC expert workshop on regulatory implications of NFV and SDN in Q4/2015 Short topic paper on potential regulatory implications of NFV and SDN Adoption in P2/2016
+BEREC expert workshop on regulatory implications of NFV and SDN in Q1/2016 Short topic paper on potential regulatory implications of NFV and SDN Adoption in P2/2016

-1.3.
-Enabling Internet of Things - Dialogue with different regulatory bodies
+3.1.3 Enabling Internet of Things - Dialogue with different regulatory bodies

 BEREC is about to publish its final report on "Enabling the Internet of Things" giving BEREC's survey and assessment of the state of play on M2M services1 with the perspective of fostering an environment that will result in sustainable competition, interoperability of electronic communications services and consumer benefits.
 It is aimed at presenting the most common M2M characteristics and assessing whether these services might require special treatment with regard to current and potential future regulatory issues.
 The report looks at preconditions for M2M services to thrive.
 Different authorities and entities might help in establishing these.

-As set out in the report they include assuring adequate resources for M2M services such as spectrum, numbers, IP addresses and other identifiers, an EU Telecommunications Framework fit for M2M services will depend on transparency, privacy, data security, interoperability of services devices and platforms.
+As set out in the report they include assuring adequate resources for M2M services such as spectrum, numbers, IP addresses and other identifiers, an EU Electronic Communications Framework fit for M2M services and the fact that consumer acceptance of M2M services will depend on transparency, privacy, data security, interoperability of services devices and platforms.